mousebird-consulting-inc/WhirlyGlobe/tutorial/android/vector-data.md

 *Tutorial by Nicholas Hallahan.*

 This tutorial guides you through adding GeoJSON vector data to your map.
 Picking up from the previous tutorial, create a new Java file in your `helloearth` package.
 Name it `GeoJsonHttpTask.java`.
+You can [reference the completed [GeoJsonHttpTask.java](https://github.com/mousebird/AndroidTutorialProject/blob/master/app/src/main/java/io/theoutpost/helloearth/GeoJsonHttpTask.java) on Github.

 ### Create AsyncTask